KSWB-TV: Notable former on-air staff

+Sports programming

+Since 2022, KSWB airs 11 Los Angeles Clippers regular season games a year syndicated from Nexstar sister station KTLA.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+KSWB-TV transmits from San Miguel Mountain.
+Its signal is multiplexed:

+On January 16, 2024, KUSI-TV converted to ATSC 3.0 (NextGen TV) broadcasting of the two Nexstar stations, with the main KUSI subchannel moving to the KSWB multiplex.

 Analog-to-digital conversion

 KSWB shut down its analog signal, over UHF channel 69, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back five months to June 12, 2009).
 The station's digital signal remained on its pre-transition UHF channel 19.
 The station was repacked from channel 19 to 26 in 2019.